 Heaven is your eternal playground now, filling it with the everlasting music of your laughter.
 A song of joy and celebration as you play with the angels.
-Your young spirit forevermore in a state of wonder and innocence – with eyes open in amazement, gazing at the beauty around you.
+Your young spirit forevermore in a state of wonder and innocence – eyes open in amazement, gazing at the beauty around you.

 You see, every now and then, a beautiful spirit is born – too beautiful for this world.
 The angels saw this, and set you free.

-I will see you again someday, my brother.
+I’ll see you again someday, my brother.
 Together, you and I will sing and dance to the chorus of the angels.

 We’ll take long walks at night and admire the stars.
 Each star, a brilliant reflection of our love for those we’ve left behind.
-And each star a reflection of their love for us, connecting all of us in the night sky – just as the stars connect us now.
+And each star a reflection of their love for us, connecting each of us in the night sky – just as the stars connect us now.